Dr-DevOps/Technical-Documents/DRs.md

    ```
    Replace "drs-prod-vi" with your actual EKS cluster name

-3. If you encounter connection issues, you may need to update the cluster's security group in the AWS console to allow inbound traffic from your IP address
+3. If you encounter connection issues, you may need to update the cluster's security group in the AWS EKS Subnet console to allow inbound traffic from CIDR IP range

 ### 6.2 Installing Argo CD